 How can I find a volunteering opportunity?

-There are three main ways for you to source the right opportunity for you - by logging onto MyPurpleDoor to access the virtual Volunteering Bank; by visiting the physical Volunteering Bank in Purple Door itself; or by coming along to the Volunteering Fair hosted every October.
+There are three main ways for you to source the right opportunity for you - by logging onto MyPurpleDoor to access the virtual Volunteering Bank; by visiting the physical Volunteering Bank in the Careers and Employability Centre; or by coming along to the Volunteering Fair hosted every October.

 Please refer to the first section of this page for more information.

-What is the process for applying to volunteering opportunities through Purple Door?
+What is the process for applying to volunteering opportunities through the Careers and Employability Service?

 Once you have identified the opportunity you wish to apply to, make sure you carefully read the “How to apply” section of the role description.
 This will clearly outline your next steps.
 It will either direct you to fill in an application form or to apply directly to the organisation through their own application process.
 All applicants are also required to complete a registration form for the Volunteering Team.